ktopcuoglu/gitlab-dbt-analytics/.gitlab/issue_templates/Cleanup Old Tech.md

 <!-- This issue template is to be used for any clean up activities in the GitLab Data environment -->

 # Deletion scope
+See the handbook page for information about [removal and deletion process](https://about.gitlab.com/handbook/business-technology/data-team/how-we-work/#removal-and-deletion-process).
 <!-- Describe here what's going to be deleted in full detail -->

 # Risk Score
+See the actual risk score for likelihood and impact on the [handbook](https://about.gitlab.com/handbook/business-technology/data-team/how-we-work/#calculate-a-risk-score) page.

 ## Probability that it will break something